digime/digime-sdk-nodejs/guides/read.md

 // userAccessToken - The user access token from the authorization step.
 // onFileData - A function that will be called when a file is successfully downloaded.
 // onFileError - A function that will be called when an error occurs when downloading a file.
+// onStatusChange - A function that will be called when file list status is changed.
+// onAccessTokenChange - A function that will be called when AccessToken is changed.

 const { stopPolling, filePromise } = await sdk.readAllFiles({
     sessionKey: session.key,